zmike/zmike.github.io/_posts/2023-08-04-another-landmark.md

 A couple weeks ago, Collabora's Igor Torrente [put up an MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/24222) that slid under the rader for most people.
 Not me, of course, because as a responsible maintainer I carefully review every character in every line of code in every file for every patch in every MR tagged with my driver(s).

-# And I'm Not Even The Only One
+# And I'm Not The Only One

 Because the great Adam Jackson and Daniel Stone also got D E E P into this one.
 By which I mean they commented.